juliaaribeiro/NER/README.md

 ## About

 This project presents a comprehensive comparative study of **Named Entity Recognition (NER)** in Portuguese, evaluating state-of-the-art approaches for information extraction.
-We investigate the effectiveness of fine-tuning and few-shot learning techniques across two large language models (LLMs) and transformer-based architecture on diverse Portuguese datasets.
+We investigate the effectiveness of fine-tuning and few-shot learning techniques across the BERT transformer-based model and large language models (LLMs) such as LLAMA and QWEN on diverse Portuguese datasets.
+The study employs iterative stratification for dataset partitioning, ensuring balanced distribution of entity types across folds to provide robust cross-validation and reliable performance estimation.

 ## Overview